Jerrehj/ExpandableListView/README.md

 ## **Code Example**

-your code should come out looking like the following pciture.
+your code should come out looking like the following picture.

 ![outputExpandableListview](jerrehj.github.com/ExpandableListView/img/outputExpandableListview.jpg)